 The Diploma is a one-year course.
 The Indian Law Society (ILS) will award the Diploma, a registered public charitable trust which runs ILS law College, Pune.
 After confirmation of admission, the students are expected to go through the reading/study material, which will be available on the web-board, using password-controlled access to the material.
 Students will also be provided with the appropriate study materials.

 In addition, students complete a Project on a topic related to mental health, law and human rights.
-Each student will be assigned to a supervisor who will help in the selection of the project area and provide an on-going supervision.
+Each student will be assigned to an advisor who will assist in the selection of the project area and provide an on-going mentorship.
 In addition, one or two advisors will also be allocated a specific module to supervise and be responsible for marking the assignments for that module as well as providing guidance and answering the questions of students on issues arising from it.